Nicolemann98/fullstack-clone/README.md

 # Coder's Cafe
-This is a fullstack project written in Pyhton using the Django framework on the backend, connecting to a PostgreSQL database.
+This is a fullstack project written in Python using the Django framework on the backend, connecting to a PostgreSQL database.
 Using the bootstrap framework on the frontend within HTML and CSS.

 ## Plan
 I have detailed my planned features within User Stories, which can be found at: https://github.com/users/Nicolemann98/projects/1/views/1